Grime Doesn’t Pay

 ‘Wait a minute, he’s a science guy,’ said Flush, before shouting, ‘The theory of evolution has just been proven wrong!’

-The man suddenly shot up.
-He looked up at the two heroes that stood before him.
-He muttered something in a panicked mumble.
+The man suddenly shot up with a startled gasp.
+He looked up at the two heroes that stood before him and muttered something in a panicked mumble.

 ‘Calm down sir, we’re here to help,’ said Suds.

 The man continued to mumble and stutter, scuttling about where he lay.